- Home

 Can I do an internship with an online degree?

-Internship opportunities will provide you with real-world, on-the-job training that can help you land the job you have always wanted.
-Some of our communications degrees require an internship or have internship opportunities as a part of the program.
-Please check the specific program DCP for more information.
+Internship opportunities can help provide you with real-world, on-the-job training that can help in your career journey.
+Some of our communications degrees require an internship or have optional internship opportunities as a part of the program.
+Please check the specific program, Degree Completion Plan, for more information.

 How flexible are online communication degree programs?